DeepBrain-AI/docs/docs/aihuman/android-sdk/sample-project/overview.md

 <img src="/img/aihuman/android/Screenshot_20220530-201302-3909315-3915724.png" style={{zoom: "25%"}} />
 </p>

-The main activity contains the AIHuman SDK authentication function in the **onStart() method**.
-This is to make sure the state is authenticated before moving on to another activity.
-This is why there is no problem in calling getAIList() directly without authentication in some activities.
-If there are no response from the getAIList() API, check the error first.
-Most of the time, it is a token refresh(authentication) problem.
+The main activity contains the **AIHuman SDK authentication function ( generateToken(,)) in the onStart() method**.
+To launch the app, you should put appId and userkey on that function as shown in [Own your first AI Human](../getting-started/first-aihuman.md).

 **MainActivity's menu**